-EDCI-874 Curricula for Literacy
+EDCI-874 Curricula for Literacy (3 credit hours)

 This course examines the planning, philosophy, standards, content, implementation, and evaluation of established curricular options.
 Relevant practices and their relationship to literacy will be critiqued.
 Current federal and state mandates will be discussed, as well as the testing associated with them.